bongiozzo/musica_mustdie/output/band_saturnus.md

 # Saturnus

+death-doom from Denmark

-Дискография
+## Дискография

-"Paradise Belongs To You" 1997, Death Doom
+### "Paradise Belongs To You" 1997, Death Doom

+Paradise Belongs To You
+Christ Goodbye
+As We Dance The Path Of Fire Or Solace
+Pilgrimage Of Sorrow
+The Fall Of Nakkiel (Nakkiel has fallen)
+Astral Dawn
+I Love Thee
+The Underworld
+Lament For This Treacherous World

-"For The Loveless Lonely Nights (EP)" 1998, Death Doom "Martyre" 2000, Death Doom
+### "For The Loveless Lonely Nights (EP)" 1998, Death Doom

+Starres
+For Your Demons
+Thou Art Free
+Christ Goodbye (Live)
+Rise Of Nakkiel (Live)
+Consecration

+### "Martyre" 2000, Death Doom

+7
+Inflame thy Heart
+Empty Handed
+Noir
+A Poem
+Softly On The Path You Fade
+Thou Art Free
+Drown my Sorrow
+Lost my Way
+Loss (in memoriam)
+Thus my Heart Weepeth for Thee
+In Your Shining Eyes

-"Veronika Decides To Die" 2006, Death Doom
+### "Veronika Decides To Die" 2006, Death Doom

+1. I Long 10:54
+2. Pretend 06:26
+3. Descending 09:05
+4. Rain Wash Me 07:23
+5. All Alone 06:19
+6. Embraced By Darkness 06:45
+7. To The Dreams 05:48
+8. Murky Waters 06:40

-"Saturn in Ascension" 2012, Death Doom
+### "Saturn in Ascension" 2012, Death Doom

+1. Litany Of Rain
+ 2. Wind Torn
+ 3. A Lonely Passage (feat.
+Laurie Ann Haus)
+ 4. A Fathers Providence
+ 5. Mourning Sun
+ 6. Call Of The Raven Moon
+ 7. Forest Of Insomnia
+ 8. Between
+ 9. Limbs Of Crystal Clear

 ## Отношения с другими группами